AscendingPassage.com HOME PAGE.

 serve as a roof to the vestibule.
 There are two small gates.
 The

-inner walls of the apartment are covered with hieroglyphics, and
+inner walls of the apartment are covered with hieroglyphs and

 mystic representations of the divine worship.
 On both sides a long

-ship is sculptured, with Osiris in it; and the group of two figures
+ship is sculpted, with Osiris in it, and a group of two figures

 repeated.
 The roof is painted blue, and there are some remains of

-opposite the main entrance, a statue lies on the floor, the head of
+Near the rear wall a statue lies on the floor, the head of

-crossed upon the breast, and in one hand is the flail, and in the
+crossed upon the chest, in one hand is the flail and in the

-wherein the hieroglyphics are cut, are not straight, as if they had
+several of the lines of hieroglyphics are not straight, as if they had

 been the work of young persons only learning their art.
 Some of the